folio-org/folio-org.github.io/_faqs/how-to-get-started-with-rancher.md

 For general assistance use the [Slack channel](/guidelines/which-forum/#slack) `#rancher-support` and help via your team-specific channel.

 To raise Jira tickets related to Rancher scratch environments, refer to the [FAQ](/faqs/how-to-raise-devops-ticket/#rancher-scratch-environments).
+This is needed when contacting the `#rancher-support` Slack channel.

 See the Wiki [How to work with Rancher environments](https://folio-org.atlassian.net/wiki/spaces/FOLIJET/pages/1396559/How+to+work+with+Rancher+environments).